Stokely Carmichael: Lowndes County Freedom Organization

-Chair of SNCC and Black Power
+Chairman of SNCC and Black Power

+In August 1963, the Student Nonviolent Coordinating Committee elected as its chairman John Lewis, one of the "Big Six" activists who organized the March on Washington.
+Carmichael said Lewis was "regular guy, uncomplicated, friendly, and brave", while Carmichael himself led a faction whose direction was toward a path "less regular" and "a lot less friendly".

-Carmichael became chairman of SNCC in 1966, taking over from John Lewis, an activist who later was elected to Congress.
-James Meredith had initiated a solitary March Against Fear in early June of that year from Memphis to Jackson, Mississippi.
-He did not want the big civil rights organizations or leaders involved, but was willing to have individual black men join him.
-On his second day out, Meredith was shot and wounded by a sniper and had to be hospitalized.
-Civil rights leaders vowed to finish the march in his name.
+In 1966, the SNCC convened in Kingston Springs, Tennessee, and reelected Lewis by a 60–22 vote.
+Activist Worth Long challenged the election on procedural grounds and, in the debate that followed, Lewis was repeatedly denounced and the meeting concluded with Carmichael elected as chairman.
+One of his first actions was to call upon all fellow black activists to continue writer and Air Force veteran James Meredith's solitary March Against Fear.
+Meredith had not wanted any well-known civil rights organizations or leaders involved in the action but would accept individual black men.
+On his second day out, Meredith was shot and wounded by a sniper and was hospitalized.

 Carmichael joined King, Floyd McKissick, Cleveland Sellers and others to continue Meredith's march.
-He was arrested in Greenwood during the march.
-After his release, he gave his first "Black Power" speech at a rally that night, using the phrase to urge black pride and socioeconomic independence:
+He was arrested while marching through Greenwood, and, after his release, gave his first "Black Power" speech at a rally that night, using the term to urge black pride and socioeconomic independence:

 According to historian David J. Garrow, a few days after Carmichael spoke about Black Power at the rally during "Meredith March Against Fear", he told King: "Martin, I deliberately decided to raise this issue on the march in order to give it a national forum and force you to take a stand for Black Power."
 King responded, "I have been used before.
 One more time won't hurt."

 While Black Power was not a new concept, Carmichael's speech brought it into the spotlight.
 It became a rallying cry for young African Americans across the country who were frustrated by slow progress in civil rights, even after federal legislation had been passed to strengthen the effort.
 Everywhere that Black Power spread, if accepted, Carmichael got credit.
 If it was condemned, he was held responsible and blamed.
-According to Carmichael, "Black Power meant black people coming together to form a political force and either electing representatives or forcing their representatives to speak to their needs [rather than relying on established parties]".
+According to Carmichael, "Black Power meant black people coming together to form a political force and either electing representatives or forcing their representatives to speak to their needs [rather than relying on established parties]."
 Strongly influenced by the work of Frantz Fanon and his landmark book The Wretched of the Earth, along with others such as Malcolm X, Carmichael led SNCC to become more radical.
 The group focused on Black Power as its core goal and ideology.